EMS (Ambulance) Division

 The City of Council Bluffs Emergency Medical Service provides an Advanced Life Support (ALS) system which has evolved since 1996 and has grown to the level of excellence that it is today.

 The system benefits from enhanced 911, Advanced Life Support staffed engine companies, ALS ambulances, actively involved hospitals, and a comprehensive continuous quality improvement process to produce one of the highest cardiac arrest save rates in the nation.
-In 2016, the national average of survival from cardiac arrest was six to 10 percent.
-Council Bluffs had a 44% survival rate.
-Seven patients walked out of the hospital without any neurological deficits from their cardiac arrest.
+In 2020, the national average of survival from cardiac arrest was six to 10 percent.
+Council Bluffs had a 39% survival rate.
+Five patients walked out of the hospital without any neurological deficits from their cardiac arrest.

 Staffing and Equipment